 Why Is Social-Emotional Learning Important?

-The prosocial skills that SEL improves help foster the creation of stronger connections.
+The prosocial skills that SEL improves help foster stronger connections.
 A 2011 meta-analysis cited on the CASEL website found that students in SEL programs “showed improved classroom behavior … and better attitudes about themselves, others and school.”
 Self-confidence and better attitudes toward one another result in stronger relationships among classmates and an environment of positivity rather than one of put-downs.

 Implementing SEL in Your District